California Court Records

 On the other hand, expungement is described under Penal Code 1203.4 PC to include the process of petitioning a California court to withdraw any guilty plea, re-enter a plea of "not guilty", and dismiss a criminal case.
 In the state, expunction is a privilege that relieves an individual from the otherwise negative impact of having a criminal record in the public domain.
 Because there is no true expungement in California, the state also refers to it as dismissal or cleaning of records.
 Expunged conviction records typically show "dismissed" when requested.
 Those eligible for expungement under Penal Code § 1203.4 may include misdemeanor or felony convictions for which:

-- The defendant is not currently charged with a criminal offense, on probation for a criminal offense, or serving a sentence for a criminal offense
+- The defendant is not currently charged with a criminal offense, is not on probation for a criminal offense, and is not serving a sentence for a criminal offense.

 How to Seal a Criminal Record in California

-California only permits the sealing of arrests that did not result in convictions or of convictions that were overruled by appellate courts.
-Those that are not eligible to seal their records under the new Penal Code 851.87 include:
+California only permits the sealing of arrests that did not result in convictions or of convictions that appellate courts overruled.
+Those who are not eligible to seal their records under the new Penal Code 851.87 include:

-- Those that may still be charged with other crimes for which the arrest was made according to Penal Code 851.91(a)(2)(A);
+- Those who may still be charged with other crimes for which the arrest was made, according to Penal Code 851.91(a)(2)(A);

 - Those arrested for unsolved murder or another crime for which there is no statute of limitations;